Nader Tehrani: Schools of thought

 The firm continues to work on a variety of institutional projects for MIT, RISD, and Beaver Country Day School, while expanding their work internationally with projects under construction in France and Australia.
 The Tanderrum Bridge in Melbourne, another collaboration with JWA, is on the verge of completion.

 Tehrani received a B.F.A. and a Bachelor of Architecture degree from the Rhode Island School of Design.
 He continued his studies at the Architectural Association, where he attended the postgraduate program in History and Theory.
 Subsequently, Tehrani received the M.A.U.D from the Harvard Graduate School of Design.

 Tehrani serves as the Dean of the Irwin S. Chanin School of Architecture at the Cooper Union in New York.
 He was previously a professor of architecture at MIT, where he served as the Head of the Department from 2010-2014.
 Tehrani has taught at the Harvard Graduate School of Design, Rhode Island School of Design, and has also served as the Ventullet Chair at Georgia Tech and the Gehry Chair at the University of Toronto.
 His work has been recognized with the 2007 Cooper Hewitt National Design Award in Architecture, the 2002 American Academy of Arts and Letters Award in Architecture, and 16 Progressive Architecture Awards.
 In 2007, he became a United States Artists Fellow.

-Florian Idenburg is Founding Partner of SO–IL and Associate Professor in Practice of Architecture at the Harvard Graduate School of Design.
+Florian Idenburg will moderate a discussion with Tehrani after the lecture.
+Idenburg is Founding Partner of SO–IL and Associate Professor in Practice of Architecture at the Harvard Graduate School of Design.

-Anthony Vidler is professor of architecture at The Irwin S. Chanin School of Architecture of The Cooper Union, where he formerly served as dean.
+Anthony Vidler will introduce the lecture.
+He is professor of architecture at The Irwin S. Chanin School of Architecture of The Cooper Union, where he formerly served as dean.